-only by a written agreement executed by an authorized representative of each party.
-This Tenth Amendment binds the parties hereto and their respective personal and legal representatives, successors, and permitted assigns.
-Except as expressly set forth herein, the Agreement remains in full force and effect and this Tenth Amendment does not alter, amend or change any of the other terms or conditions set forth in the Agreement.
-To the extent of any conflict between this Tenth Amendment and any provisions of the Agreement, this Tenth Amendment shall control with respect to the subject matter hereof.

-4. IN WITNESS WHEREOF, the parties, by their duly authorized representatives, have executed this Tenth Amendment as of the Tenth Amendment Effective Date.
+- 5. Miscellaneous.
+This Twelfth Amendment will be governed and construed, to the extent applicable, in accordance with the laws of the State of New York, without regard to its conflict of law principles.
+This Twelfth Amendment may be executed in multiple textually identical counterparts, each of which constitutes an original and all of which collectively shall constitute one and the same instrument.
+This Twelfth Amendment may be amended or modified only by an agreement executed by an authorized representative of each party.
+This Twelfth Amendment binds the parties hereto and their respective personal and legal representatives, successors, and permitted assigns.
+Except as expressly set forth herein, the Agreement remains in full force and effect and this Twelfth Amendment does not alter, amend or change any of the other terms or conditions set forth in the Agreement.
+To the extent of any conflict between this Twelfth Amendment and any provisions of the Agreement, this Twelfth Amendment shall control with respect to the subject matter hereof. - 6.
+IN WITNESS WHEREOF, the parties, by their duly authorized representatives, have executed this Twelfth Amendment as of the Twelfth Amendment Effective Date.

-MICROSOFT CORPORATION
+YAHOO!
+INC. MICROSOFT CORPORATION

-By: /s/ Frederik van der Kooi
+By: /s/ Ian R. Weingarten By: /s/ Rik van der Kooi Name: Ian R. Weingarten Name: Rik van der Kooi

-By: /s/ Marrisa A. Mayer Name: Marissa A. Mayer

-Name: Frederik van der Kooi Title: VP Advertising Date: 3/23/15

-Title: CEO Date: 3/23/15
+Title: SVP, Corporate Development and Partnerships Title: CVP Microsoft Advertising

+Date: 10/2/15 Date: 9/21/15